 Before you get started here though it’s first a good idea to familiarise yourself with the common surgical tools.

 That way you’ll know exactly which of the instruments books or videos like this are referencing.
 That’s important if you’re looking to progress fast!

 This video from Surgical Tech explains what these major instruments are.
 As well as when they’re likely to be used.

-A little bit of practice each week is sufficient starting out.
-Unless you’re on a surgical rotation or very keen on the specialism.
+A little bit of practice each week is sufficient starting out!

 How to Improve Suturing Skills